Global Trends At-a-Glance

-100 million individuals have been forcibly displaced worldwide as a result of persecution, conflict, violence or human rights violations.
-We are now witnessing the highest levels of displacement on record.
+By the end of 2022, 108.4 million people were forcibly displaced worldwide as a result of persecution, conflict, violence or human rights violations.
+This includes:

 More than the entire population of Germany.